 licensed FX providers, remember to compare

 the exchange rate margins as well as the various types of fees.
 We make that easy to do with our calculators for Foreign Transfers and Travel Money transactions.

 - Review up-to-date Currency News and Forecasts for both the and currencies, if available.

-Currency News, Research and Forecasts for United States Dollar and Qatari Rial
+Currency news and forecasts for United States Dollar and Qatari Rial

 So it follows that if you are determining the best time to transact, in this case the USD vs QAR, you should pay attention to both United States Dollar and Qatari Rial news and forecasts.

 United States Dollar (USD) - Market news and forecasts

 26-January-19: 2018 was a reasonable year for the dollar.
 Measured by the US Dollar Index, the greenback appreciated by 4 percent, which was much better than 2017’s 10 percent loss.
 It was, though, something of a stuttering end to 2018 and the dollar has had mixed fortunes in early 2019.

 In December, after lifting US interest rates to 2.25-2.5 percent, the Fed lowered its expectations for future hikes due to so-called “cross currents” (China, Brexit, trade wars etc.).
 Skepticism among analysts over future Fed hikes has for some time been the main reason for dollar pessimism for 2019, but now, there is also the prospect of a US economic slowdown to contend with.

 “A slowdown in the economy is likely to weigh on USD particularly in the second half of this year,” a CIBC researcher said in January.